cameocodes/onlinetech.club/index.md

 {% endfor %}

-# Tips for moving your in-person meetup online
+# Tips for moving your in-person event online

 Brian Rinaldi has written a great article full of [tips for running virutal meetups and events](https://dev.to/remotesynth/tips-for-running-virtual-meetups-and-events-2bo1), including:
 - how to choose the right streaming software